h2oai/sparkling-water/DEVEL.md

 When H2O services are running, it is possible to create H2O data structures, call H2O algorithms, and transfer values from/to RDD.

+---
+<a name="DataSource"></a>
+### Supported Data Sources
+Currently, Sparkling Water can use the following data source types:
+ - standard RDD API to load data and transform them into DataFrame
+ - H2O API to load data directly into DataFrame from:
+   - local file(s)
+   - HDFS file(s)
+   - S3 file(s)

+---
+<a name="DataFormat"></a>
+### Supported Data Formats
+Sparkling Water can read data stored in the following formats:
+ - CSV
+ - SVMLight
+ - ARFF

+---
+<a name="DataShare"></a>
+### Data Sharing
+Sparkling Water enables transformation between different types of RDDs and H2O's DataFrame, and vice versa.

+[pic from slides]

+When converting from DataFrame to RDD, a wrapper is created around the H2O DataFrame to provide an RDD-like API.
+In this case, no data is duplicated; instead, the data is served directly from then underlying DataFrame.

+Converting in the opposite direction (from RDD to DataFrame) introduces data duplication, since it transfers data from RDD storage into DataFrame.
+However, data stored in DataFrame is heavily compressed.

+TODO: estimation of overhead

+---
+<a name="ExecEnv"></a>
+### Supported Execution Environments
+Sparkling Water can run on top of Spark in the following ways:
+ -  as a local cluster (master points to one of values `local`, `local[*]`, or `local-cluster[...]`
+ -  as a standalone cluster
+ -  in a YARN environment

+---
+<a name="ProvPrim"></a>
 ### Provided Primitives
 The Sparkling Water provides following primitives, which are the basic classes used by Spark components: